InterNACHI Logo

 Share:

 Lead paint is a serious environmental hazard.
-If you’re looking at a home but are worried about lead paint, TLC Home Inspections will identify it.
-Remember, it is important to remove lead-based paint safely and properly.
-So, let’s discuss some of the best practices for doing so and the risks associated with lead paint exposure.
+Let’s discuss some of the best practices for doing so and the risks associated with lead paint exposure.

 How to Identify Lead-Based Paint